 - Pay-for-Performance Alignment Our incentive programs are based on challenging goals and are subject to meaningful changes in payout levels depending on our annual and long-term performance results.
-Since 2015, our CEO's annual cash incentives have paid out between 80% to 142% of target and is aligned with our short-term performance (in particular our adjusted FFO per share which increased by 310% in 2022 and accounted for 50% of our 2022 cash bonus payout).
+Since 2015, our CEO's annual cash incentives have paid out between 80% to 142% of target and is aligned with our short-term performance.
 Since 2015, our performance-based long-term incentives have been earned between 0% and 135% of target shares/units granted and is directly tied to our three-year TSR performance (both on an absolute and relative basis). - Significant Alignment with Shareholders Most of the compensation paid to our executives is in the form of equity awards (including approximately 60% of our CEO's target compensation) resulting in the majority of executive pay tied to the Company's long-term TSR performance.
-Additionally, 60% of the equity awards are in the form of performance-based equity that may be forfeited if certain goals are not satisfied.

-- Commitment to Strong Governance We are committed to maintaining strong governance features that effectively provide risk oversight of our compensation structure including: - Share ownership requirements, including 6x base salary for our CEO - Anti-hedging and anti-pledging policies - Majority of equity granted is in performance-based awards - Caps on annual cash awards and equity award payouts - Equity award payouts reduced if TSR is negative over the performance period - · Multiple performance factors tied to our overall business strategy - Range of payouts (not all-or-nothing) - · Double-trigger requirement for vesting of equity awards - · Clawback policy for executive officers - Calibrate Pay Relative to Our Size We compete primarily with companies that own and invest in hotel properties in terms of talent, investment dollars and strategic business opportunities.
+Additionally, 60% of the equity awards are in the form of performance-based equity that may be forfeited if certain goals are not satisfied. - Commitment to Strong Governance We are committed to maintaining strong governance features that effectively provide risk oversight of our compensation structure including: - Share ownership requirements, including 6x base salary for our CEO - Anti-hedging and anti-pledging policies - · Majority of equity granted is in performance-based awards - Caps on annual cash awards and equity award payouts - · Equity award payouts reduced if TSR is negative over the performance period - Multiple performance factors tied to our overall business strategy - Range of payouts (not all-or-nothing) - · Double-trigger requirement for vesting of equity awards - Clawback policy for executive officers - Calibrate Pay Relative to Our Size We compete primarily with companies that own and invest in hotel properties in terms of talent, investment dollars and strategic business opportunities.
 Most of these companies are larger than us but reflect our most direct competitors.
-In order to recognize this fact we use Peer Group data to understand incentive plan structures at comparable organizations.
+To recognize this fact, we use peer group data to understand incentive plan structures at comparable organizations.
 We also use this competitor set to understand the cost of talent, while recognizing that our pay needs to be calibrated relative to our size.
-Accordingly, Peer Group benchmarking results are size-adjusted and significantly discounted relative to the absolute dollar amounts paid to our competitors, and those reduced amounts are used to evaluate our compensation elements and levels.
+Accordingly, peer group benchmarking results are size-adjusted and significantly discounted relative to the absolute dollar amounts paid to our competitors, and those reduced amounts are used to evaluate our compensation elements and levels.